 (d) Required Sources of Information for the Medical Evaluation

 The medical evaluation shall include a review of the following sources of information prior to making a determination about the candidate's medical suitability.

 (1) Job Information

-Job information shall consist of the public safety dispatcher duties, demands, and working conditions provided by the department per Regulation 1960(c).
+Job information shall consist of the public safety dispatcher duties, demands, and working conditions provided by the department per subsection 1960(c).